- About Us

 - For NonProfits

-United Way of Larimer County directs funding and resources to organizations to reduce poverty and strengthen our community.
+United Way of Larimer County directs funding and resources to local nonprofit organizations serving our most impacted communities, to achieve significant changes in the areas of Youth & Education, Financial Stability, Community Engagement and Nonprofit Excellence.
 In general, we do not provide direct services and instead focus on supporting nonprofits that have an impact in Larimer County.
-This support includes:

 Copyright 2015 United Way of Larimer County